crueter-ci/SDL3/README.md

 Windows building is only tested on MSVC and on Windows only.
 MSYS2 and MinGW support is planned.
 Only amd64 is officially supported or distributed for the time being.

-Windows only builds static libraries, and will always be linked as such.

 ### Unix

 Unix builds are tested on Linux, FreeBSD, and Solaris (gcc64), and should "just work" out of the box.
 To change your platform (only affects the artifact name), set the `PLATFORM` environment variable.

-Unix builds both shared and static libraries by default.
-You can control this with the `BUILD_SHARED_LIBS` CMake variable.

 Currently, only Linux supports aarch64 builds, though FreeBSD should work in theory.